tramitit/guides/en/belgium/request_for_parking_card.md

 categories:
 - Belgium
 date: '2024-06-07'
-description: Learn who needs a parking card, how to apply online, required documents, provider details, and card renewal with this detailed guide on parking passes.
+description: Learn how to apply, required documents, and renew your parking card to ensure hassle-free parking in restricted areas.
 draft: false
-meta_title: Parking Card Application Procedure and Requirements
+meta_title: 'How to Obtain and Use a Parking Card: A Complete Guide'
-title: Parking Card Application Procedure and Requirements
+title: 'How to Obtain and Use a Parking Card: A Complete Guide'
 translationKey: belgium-request_for_parking_card
 ---

 ## Description
 ### What is it?